Harvesting in Clippesby in the 1980s

 contemporary maps.
 It is said that it needed six men to link hands round its trunk.
 The two figures in this photo, and the distance they are away from the photographer, give you an idea of its stature.

-Tragically it was destroyed by lightening in about
+Tragically it was destroyed by lightning in about

 1913.
 A long poem about this tree was published in a poetry collection by the contemporary artist and